IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-In case of flexible configuration, since the two muxponders are under the control of the same O-PNC, the configuration of the multiplexing label, regardless of whether it is a standard or vendor-specific label, can be done by the O-PNC using mechanisms which are vendor- specific and outside the scope of this document.
+In case of flexible configuration, since the two muxponders are under the control of the same O-PNC, the configuration of the multiplexing label, regardless of whether it is a standard or vendor-specific label, can be done by the O-PNC using mechanisms which are vendor-specific and outside the scope of this document.
 The MDSC can just request the O-PNC to setup a client connectivity service over a WDM tunnel.